 Apart from collision prevention, speed humps also improve the lives of road-crossing pedestrians.
 They can be combined with crosswalks to improve pedestrian safety.
 Hence, cyclists or bicyclists are also protected from unsafe traffic conditions.

 As a result of these factors, a traffic engineer can also use humps to create a slow zone, such as a work zone or school zone.

 What is the standard of speed hump noise?

 The noise is based on the type of speed hump used.
-For example, flat top speed humps produce the least noise out of all humps at lower speeds.
-At higher speeds, however, they produce the most noise, even more than the rounded and ramp humps.
-The humps tend to produce around 85-90 decibels in the 15-20 mph range of vehicles.
+For example, flat-top-speed humps produce the least noise out of all humps at lower speeds.

-Regardless, it is noticeable that most of these issues are pointed towards the traditional speed humps that were installed decades ago.
-Should the UK and other European nations move towards temporary speed humps on public roads, many of these issues will be resolved.
+Regardless, it is noticeable that most of these issues are pointed toward the traditional speed humps that were installed decades ago.
+Should the UK and other European nations move towards temporary speed humps on public roads, many of these issues will be resolved?

 To learn more, we advise you to refer to the following pages: